cyfyifanchen/yifanchen.github.io/_posts/2016-03-12-osx-shortcuts-you-may-not-know.md

 `alt` + `shift` + `k`: 

+My co-worker Jeff told me the following shorcuts, they work similarly as `arrow` keys, but not exactly because most application don't optimize them.
+Try them out, you might be surprised.

 `ctrl` + `a`: go to beginning of url bar.

 `ctrl` + `e`: go to end of url bar.